-Arbitrary labels of up to 90 characters and multiple lines can be made at graph nodes to overwrite the current automatic node display.
+Arbitrary labels of up to 90 characters and multiple lines can be made at graph nodes on top of (or below) the current automatic node display.
 This is done from the drag-graph in "single:" status where "Label-L/+" appears in the drag-reminder - enter "L" to set a label at the active node.
-Existing labels are toggled on/off with "+" (plus key) in any situation including the initial-graph which inherit labels from the drag-graph.
+All existing labels are toggled on/off with "+" (plus key) in any situation including the initial-graph which inherits labels from the drag-graph.
 A reminder "Label-+" is included in the initial-reminder.
-Non-labelled nodes are displayed as usual and toggled with key "=".
+Current node displays, with or without labels, appear as usual and are toggled to alternative displays with key "="(equals key).

-To set a label make sure "single:" status is active, or reset with "single-s", then click to activate the selected node - top-left "node 926, single:" (for example) will appear in the title, then enter "label-L" for the following top-right label-prompts presented in sequence below - for example for an ibaf-graph in figure 20.19,
+To set a label make sure "single:" status is active, or reset with "single-s", then click to activate the selected node - top-left "node 926, single:" (for example) will appear in the title, then enter "label-L" for the following top-right label-prompts presented in sequence below - for example, the ibaf-graph in figure 20.19, node=287 (0-1024) Label: empty (for example) accept-ret, new-n:n enter new Label max 90 chars (if "new-n" was selected) back-backspace, linebreaks-"\", complete/exit-ret (reminder notes)

 '''

-node=287 (0-1024) Label:empty (if a lable has not been set, or was deleted)
+node=287 (0-1024) Label: empty (if a label has not been set, or was deleted)

 accept-ret new-n:

 or

-node=509 (0-1023) Label="My special\node is\here" (the current label, for example)
+node=509 (0-1023) Label: "My special\node is\HERE" (the current label, for example)

 accept-ret delete-d new-n:

 '''

-Enter return to accept the empty or current label. or "delete-d" to delete a current label.
+Enter return to accept the empty or current label or "delete-d" to delete a current label.
 For a new label enter "new-n" giving further reminders below, together with a flashing cursor on the 4th empty line to enter the new label.